Music and politics: Hip-hop

 During Donald Trump's presidential campaign, Kanye West took the opportunity to support the Republican candidate by urging his fans to vote for Trump.
-Although West has historically been against the Republican administrations, he has been one of Donald Trumps most vocal supporters.
+Although West has historically been against the Republican administrations, he has been one of Donald Trump's most vocal supporters.
 On April 27, 2018, Kanye West and fellow rapper, T.I., released a collaboration called "Ye vs. the People" that consisted of West and T.I.'s opposing political views.
 The song, a conversation between the two rappers, became popular not for its musical touch, but because of the courage West and T.I. showed by releasing a controversial song in a time of high political disagreement.

 Reggae

 Jamaican Reggae of the 1970s and the 1980s is an example of influential and powerful interaction between music and politics.
 A top figure-head in this music was Bob Marley.
 Though Marley was not in favor of politics, through his politicized lyrics he was seen as a political figure.
 In 1978 Bob Marley's One Love Peace Concert brought Prime Minister Michael Manley and the opposition leader Edward Seaga together (leaders connected to notorious rival gang leaders, Bucky Marshall and Claude Massop, respectively), to join hands with Marley during the performance; this was the "longest and most political reggae concert ever staged, and one of the most remarkable musical events recorded."
 Throughout this period many reggae musicians played for and spoke or sung in support of Manley's People's National Party, a campaign credited with helping the PNP's victory in the 1972 and 1976 elections.